Hodge cohomology on blow-ups along subvarieties: Preliminaries

 \begin{rem} Alternatively, one can construct the commutative diagrams \eqref{pre-comdiag-1} and \eqref{final-diagram} below by using the \v{C}ech (hyper)cohomology theory; for instance, see Serre's GAGA \cite[$\S$ 11]{Ser56}.
 The advantage of the categorical construction above is to avoid some involved local calculations. \end{rem}

 In complex differential geometry, each sheaf of holomorphic differential forms on a complex manifold admits a canonical resolution: the Dolbeault resolution.
-As a result, by Dolbeault Theorem, the pullback of differential forms naturally induces the morphism of Dolbeault cohomology groups.
-In algebraic geometry, the regular K\"{a}hler differential forms on a variety can be considered as the counterpart of differential forms in complex differential geometry.
-By contrast, the sheaf of regular K\"{a}hler differential forms has no analog of the Dolbeault resolution, since the Zariski topology is coarser than the complex topology.
-Naturally, given a morphism of smooth proper varieties one may wonder how to define a natural morphism of sheaves of regular K\"{a}hler differential forms and the induced morphism of their cohomology groups under this morphism.
-The rest of this subsection devotes to explaining the induced morphism of sheaves of regular K\"{a}hler differential forms on smooth varieties (see \eqref{real-pullback}) and the induced morphisms of Hodge cohomology groups (see \eqref{induced-map}).
+As a result, by the Dolbeault Theorem, the pullback of differential forms naturally induces a morphism of Dolbeault cohomology groups.
+In algebraic geometry, the regular differential forms on a variety can be considered as the counterpart of differential forms in complex differential geometry.
+By contrast, the sheaf of regular differential forms has no analog of the Dolbeault resolution, since the Zariski topology is coarser than the complex topology.
+Naturally, given a morphism of smooth proper varieties one may wonder how to define a natural morphism of sheaves of regular differential forms and the induced morphism of their cohomology groups under this morphism.
+The rest of this subsection is devoted to explain the induced morphism of sheaves of regular differential forms on smooth varieties (see \eqref{real-pullback}) and the induced morphisms of Hodge cohomology groups (see \eqref{induced-map}).